sjg20/u-boot/doc/usage/bootmeth.rst

 bootflow.
 You can use this command to adjust the order or even to omit some boomeths.

-The arguments are a list of bootmeths to use, by name.
+The argument is a quoted list of bootmeths to use, by name.

 bootmeth list